-resistance related variables: p = 0,05;
+— resistance related variables: p = 0,05;

-permanent actions: p = 0,5;
+— permanent actions: p = 0,5;

-time-variable actions: p = 0,98, referring to the distribution of the yearly extreme values.
+— time-variable actions: p = 0,98, referring to the distribution of the yearly extreme values.

 (6) The partial safety factors for the various actions and materials characteristics entering the design formulae should be determined by calibration to satisfy Formula (C.6) and be consistent with the reliability requirements.